Peter Hoffman

 Cambridge, MA 02139, US

-If I’m not writing math or code, you can probably find me painting, gardening with family, or skiing with friends.
-Feel free to reach out at hoffmanp@mit.edu
+If I’m not writing math or code, you can probably find me painting, gardening with my family, or skiing with friends.
+Feel free to reach out at hoffmanp@mit.edu.

 selected publications and projects